 I was trying to explain compensation to a client the other day.
 I found myself relating to my own experiences to be the easiest and most neutral way to explain: I was an average child who grew up in the 1970s.
 I played outdoors in all weathers, possibly a lot more than the children… Continue reading Could you be compensating for baby reflexes?

 Sensory processing disorder.
 So common in our children.
 In fact, for most parents of neuro-diverse children, sensory processing difficulties are probably the first thing that they noticed as "different" from peers.
 Why do some children have sensory processing disorder?
 In brief, it's down to a differently wired brain.
-Quite simply, the part of the brain… Continue reading Sensory Processing Disorder: How learning how to re-wire the brain is the key to helping our children
+Quite simply, the part of the brain… Continue reading Sensory Processing Disorder: How movement is the key to helping our children

 I had an 18-year long career in the corporate world, working within the fields of journalism, tour operations, information systems and information security.
 What made me go freelance was my very last permanent role, for a global pharmaceuticals company.
 I worked in IT security, and was jointly responsible for protecting the EMEA region from security… Continue reading Work dynamics – coping with opposite personality types: a primitive reflex perspective